NickSpriggs/netbooks_milestone_3/README.md

     1. As a First Time User, I want to easily locate different films, either by title or genre.
         - Site landing page clear presents links to available films.
+            - Site landing page functions properly on all screen sizes.
+Only room for improvment would be the scalability of the images.
+At certain points the images become slightly distorted.
         - Search bar is available to both registered and unregistered users, as is the genre selector.
+            - Search bar functions on all screen sizes and scales properly to fit both search/exit button and genre search bar below it.
     2. As a First Time User, I want to easily find the recommendations for the films.
         - Upon selection the site displays all available recommendation for the film in question.
+            - Film information is present and scalable, any overflow is visible through scrolling.
     3. As a First Time User, I would like the option to register for an account.
         - Register tab is visible in navigation bar on all pages.